 BARBARA: My name’s – oh my gosh – my name is Barbara Garanzic, and I work for Grace Church.
 I’m asking a question for my Bible study leader who was in a group and this question came up.

-JOHN: That’s what they all say Barbara.
+JOHN: That’s what they all say, Barbara.
 You have a friend who has a problem, right?

 JOHN: No, go ahead.

-BARBARA: They got into a discussion at...about the fact that God hates sin, but not the sinner.
-Now Satan is a created being, even though he is like a personification of sin.
+BARBARA: They got into a discussion about the fact that God hates sin, but not the sinner.
+Now, Satan is a created being, even though he is like the personification of sin.
 Does God hate Satan?

 BARBARA: Thank you.